Should I Start A Relationship Blog? 10 Reasons Why Writing About Your Partner Helps

 There have been studies completed on other types of communication between couples, such as texting.
 Also, researchers have performed studies that analyze the health of partner relationships when they bring certain facets of their relationship out into the open.

-For example, a recent study shows that couples that send texts too often can inhibit communication in their relationship.
+For example, a recent study shows that couples who send texts too often can inhibit communication in their relationship.

 In another study which was later popularized by the article "To Fall In Love With Anyone, Do This," psychologists paired up strangers and asked them to ask personal questions of each other.
 That speaks volumes to the level of intimacy that partners can create when they practice communicating with a greater degree of closeness.